HCW-home/hcw-docs/docs/api.md

 > Note: only one of phoneNumber or emailAddress is required.

-* phoneNumber : mobile phone number in international format of the patient.
+* phoneNumber : mobile phone number in the international format of the patient.
 This will only be useful if the invitation is to be resent to the patient.
 * emailAddress : in the event that the patient does not have a mobile number, it is also possible to send him the invitation by email.
 * scheduledFor : date and time in ISO format of the date on which the consultation should take place.
 * language : patient's language, encoded on two characters